'In celebration of James Hagler'

 The bronze figure with the beautiful flowers would make James smile.
 Mary Moscatelli, director of the Venice Art Center, talked about James wearing his jacket that looked like it was splashed with paint.

 Everyone who spoke about James smiled.
-He was an efficient director of the Venice Museum.
+He was an efficient director of the Venice Museum & Archives.
 He enjoyed sponsoring gala receptions at the beginning of each new display.
 He would have liked the dedication at Centennial Park.

 The kaleidoscope is a perfect tribute to a nice man who did love Venice.